-BFA in Studio Arts with a Concentration in Art Education
+BFA in Art with a Concentration in Art Education

 The bachelor of fine arts with a concentration in art education offers an in-depth studio experience as well as a professional course of study in art education leading to teacher certification in Maine.
 The program is guided by a conceptual framework that proposes that individuals need to be prepared for work in an increasingly complex and culturally diverse world, and that such work is best done through collaboration and reflective inquiry.

 For those who want certification to teach art in Maine and who already have a BA, BFA, or MFA in studio art, we offer our BFA with a concentration in art education.
 For most people this means taking the 30-credit professional education sequence to fulfill all state requirements.
 This can usually be completed in two years.
 Field experiences and student teaching placement schools are located in southern Maine.

-For those who want a BFA in art education, without a Maine k -12 state teaching license, we offer a community art track with alternative student teaching experiences based within community arts, non-profit arts, and regional art organizations.
+For those who want a BFA in art education, without a Maine k-12 state teaching license, we offer a community art track with alternative student teaching experiences based within community arts, non-profit arts, and regional art organizations.
 Students choosing this option will complete all other coursework that is required to graduate with a BFA in art education, but will not earn a k-12 teaching license.

 For more information, contact the Department.